In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 “Perhaps the most difficult experience of recovery is what some survivors experience as a tidal wave of grief—a prolonged plunge into emotional pain in which grieving can only procure brief respites from hurt.
 Some therapists call the first long immersion in the grief-full re-experiencing of childhood pain the dark night of the soul; others call it the abandonment depression…” 1

-I was fully expecting to feel the abandonment grief last year when I acknowledged publicly, in the class that I had been taking, that I was left alone as an “orphaned child” — trying to navigate the world alone because I don’t feel like there was a responsible adult to guid me through emotional interruptions.
+I was fully expecting to feel the abandonment grief last year when I acknowledged publicly, in the class that I had been taking, that I was left alone as an “orphaned child” — trying to navigate the world alone because I don’t feel like there was a responsible adult to guide me through emotional interruptions.

 I very much connected with the story of Matilda.
 In this humorous fictional story, it takes the reader through the life events of a child who has two parents physically present in the home, but they are so caught up in their image that she was left alone to figure life out.
 I like her sassy attitude as she learns to pay them back with her brilliant mind and internal fire, anger and healthy rebellion!